Crafting a Career Change Resume: Tips and Examples

 Put your relevant background front and center

-Use a functional resume structure to put your relevant skills right in front of the recruiter’s eyes.
+Use a hybrid or functional resume structure to put your relevant skills right in front of the recruiter’s eyes.
 This shows them why you’re applying before they can even ask.

 It also shows them you have the exact skills they’re looking for, regardless of previous job titles.
 Some other candidates may have a similar job title as the open role but are still missing key abilities.